 An alternative layout is to cross each of the month cards with another so that two cards represent each month.

 This is the Full Pyramid Spread which uses the entire pack of 78 cards laid out in the form of a pyramid; twelve rows across and twelve cards deep.
-We start with one card for the first row and increase by one card per row until all cards have been used.
+We start with one for the first row and increase by one per row until all cards have been used.

 The significance here is the adding all the numbers from 1 to 12 together equals 78 - the total number of tarot cards in a deck!

 The cards are laid out from the top down - left to right.
-I will let you assign your own meanings here.
+I will let you assign your own card meanings here.
 But it is an interesting exercise and one in which you should let the cards do the talking.
 Performing a full reading using a layout of this nature could take several hours of concentration - so be warned.

 Sometimes your subject will simply want answers to a prepared list of questions, but more usually the request is simply "to have their cards read!"

-Now, assuming you are presented with a subject who you have never met before, who has sat down and simply told you their first name - and nothing else - it is up to you to make a psychic connection, or at least an emotional connection with them.
+Now, assuming you are presented with a person who you have never met before, who has sat down and simply told you their first name - and nothing else - it is up to you to make a psychic connection, or at least an emotional connection with them.

 I find that the easiest lead-in is to perform a life path reading first in order to break the ice and build up something of a picture of their life.